Liv Estrup has been a psychotherapist in private practice in Santa Monica, California since 1971.

 Liv works with diverse populations and is especially interested in the creative process, working with couples and supervision/consultation.
-SKYPE psychotherapy, coaching, and consultation/supervision sessions can be arranged.
+ZOOM psychotherapy, coaching, and consultation/supervision sessions can be arranged.

 Liv is a Faculty Member with Gestalt Associates Training Los Angeles in their Los Angeles training program, the European Summer Residential Training Program, and the Couples Training Program.
 She taught Gestalt therapy courses at Loma Linda University for fifteen years and has supervised privately and at a counseling center for over twenty five years.

 PHOTOGRAPHY – ART